grygula/DrillMiner/ReadMe.md

     Report it via [issues](https://github.com/grygula/DrillMiner/issues)

-* Why Extension is in development mode and not official
+* Why Extension is in development mode

     Because it costs money :-) not a lot but still